Ilhan Omar slams Meghan McCain, accuses 'View' co-host of hypocrisy on Sanders backers' online attacks

 'THE VIEW' CO-HOSTS ARGUE WITH GAETZ OVER STANCE ON ROGER STONE PARDON: 'OH, COME ON CONGRESSMAN!'

-After Sanders was criticized at Wednesday’s Democratic debate of not effectively curbing social media harassment by some of his most virulent supporters, McCain weighed in on Twitter.
+After Sanders was criticized at Wednesday’s Democratic debate of not effectively curbing social media harassment by some of his most aggressive supporters, McCain weighed in on Twitter.

 “Bernie - your army of Bernie bro’s are the worst in all of the internet and every woman on both sides knows it," McCain wrote.
 "Mysoginistic, abusive and inspired by you.
 There’s no army of Pete bots or Biden bots abusing women!”